 How much compensation can I claim for MRSA?

-By Olivia Emily.
-Last updated 7th April 2021.
+By Mark Ainsdale.
+Last Updated 1st July 2021.
 Welcome to our MRSA claims guide.

 In recent years, the number of MRSA infections has reduced.
 However, there are still those that suffer from MRSA across the UK.
-If you have been infected by MRSA and you believe that someone else is to blame, such as the hospital you were being treated at or your place of work, you will be able to make a claim.
-You need to be able to demonstrate that someone else is to blame; you cannot simply show that you have been exposed to the infection.
+If MRSA has infected you and you believe that someone else is to blame, such as the hospital you were being treated at or your place of work, you will be able to make a claim.
+You need to demonstrate that someone else is to blame; you cannot simply show that you have been exposed to the infection.

-So, if you have been infected with this form of bacteria and you want to make a claim for compensation, all you need to do is get in touch.
-We have an abundance of experience in securing compensation for personal injury victims, and we can help you to get the maximum amount you are entitled to.
+So, if you have been infected with this form of bacteria and want to claim compensation, all you need to do is get in touch.
+We have an abundance of experience in securing compensation for personal injury victims making MRSA claims.
+And so we can help you to get the maximum amount you are entitled to.